 Seeds of some species are eaten.
 Survival on “bush tucker” is taught by the Australian military and has caught the interest of the public, so that “wattle seed,” for example, is obtainable in health food stores.

 There are two kinds of acacia, those with bipinnate leaves only and those that develop phyllodes instead of leaves.
 Phyllode is botanical Greek for “like a leaf.”
-If you can catch a seedling at the stage where it still has a few feathery leaves, and phyllodes are beginning to form on the same stalk (see illustration, page 36), it is a sight to behold.
+If you can catch a seedling at the stage where it still has a few feathery leaves, and phyllodes are beginning to form on the same stalk, it is a sight to behold.
 Several acacias live for only 20 years or so and, with the coming and going of fashions in the landscape architect community, few if any have been planted on campus in the last quarter century.
-Consequently, many locations noted in the 1973 version of this book are no longer occupied, though regeneration has occurred here and there.
+Consequently, many locations noted in the 1973 version of Trees of Stanford and Environs are no longer occupied, though regeneration has occurred here and there.
 Pruning after flowering preserves vigor.

 Specimens noted in 2000 include A. decurrens and A. longifolia, whose attraction is their splendid floral display as early as February or even January, demonstrating a faith in the future not shared by many of our deciduous trees.
 A. melanoxylon, which is not short lived, is a reliable frost-resistant occupant of difficult locations.
 In Europe, feathery Australian acacias are commonly called mimosa, in particular by florists.
 In America, the silk tree (Albizia julibrissin) is often called mimosa.
 In neither usage is the glossy Mimosa intended.
 Acacia pollen being heavy is not carried far by the breeze, but gets the blame for irritation caused by pollen from less showy flowers (those of the live oak for example).